MalgretMC/1Fichier-Java-API/README.md

 - Upload a Unique File

-/!\ Be Careful : Uploading an empty file will throw an error /!\

       FastMap parameters = new FastMap((short) 2);
       parameters.insert("did", 0); // Upload at root
       parameters.insert("dpass", "w12345678x"); // Password to access files